buyingpropertyintamarindo.com

 What's the condotel model?

 A condotel (condo-hotel) combines individual ownership with professional hotel-style management.
 You buy a unit, it enters a rental pool managed by the operator, and you receive a share of the revenue.
 You can also use the unit yourself for a set number of days per year.
 It's the most hands-off approach — ideal for buyers who want income without any management involvement.
-Mono Luxe Villas in Tamarindo operates this model with luxury villa units between Tamarindo and Playa Langosta.
+Several beachfront developments in Tamarindo and nearby Playa Langosta operate variations of this model.

 Ready to Run the Numbers?